 About

-At Botanica Lumen, we use scannography — a process that captures each object line by line, using even light and no lens at all.
+At Botanica Lumen, we use scannography — a process that records each subject line by line, with even illumination and a fixed optical path built into the scanner.

 Structure.
 Texture.
 Colour — exactly as it was.

-Because when it’s something that matters — a bloom you picked, a flower that caught your eye — you don’t want a picture of it.
+When it matters — a bloom you picked, a flower that caught your eye — you don’t want an impression of it.

 You want the thing itself, preserved in light.